thatfellarobin/robin-QMK/README.md

 # robin-QMK
-This is firmware for my keyboard that uses a DZ60 PCB.
+This is QMK firmware for my keyboard that uses a DZ60 PCB.

 ## Layout Image
 ### Layer 0 (Default)